GitHubBoys/ProPath-Taxo/README.md

 ```

 并发
 In distributed training, the load_dataset function guarantee that only one local process can concurrently
+In distributed training, the .from_pretrained methods guarantee that only one local process can concurrently